cgc-dan/cgc-designers/giveaway/README.md

 **Offline kit for webcam performers and freelancers** [:inbox_tray: Download Zip](https://github.com/cgc-dan/cgc-designers/raw/master/giveaway/CGC_Giveaway.zip)

-If you landed on this particular page, it means you are interested in creativ part of adult caming.
+If you landed on this particular page, it means you are interested in creative part of adult camming.
 [Camgirl Cloud](https://camgirl.cloud/editor/) service does exactly that.
 Focused on creative part of adult industry, online environment.

 This particular package is the main content from another project, a Desktop App (currently in development) which can be found [here](https://github.com/cgc-dan/cgc-app)